lucascallado/lucascallado.github.io/_posts/2016-2-17-RegEx-Cheatsheet.md

+---
+layout: page
+title: Regular Expressions Cheat Sheet
+comments: true
+---
->	Regular Expressions Cheat Sheet
+# Regular Expressions Cheat Sheet

->		A regular expression specifies a set of strings that matches it.
+A regular expression specifies a set of strings that matches it.
 This cheat sheet is based off Python 3's Regular Expressions (http://docs.python.org/3/library/re.html) but is designed for searches within Sublime Text.

->	Special Characters
+Special Characters
 \				Escapes special characters or signals a special sequence.
 .
 Matches any single character except a newline.
 ^				Matches the start of the string.
 $				Matches the end of the string.
-*				Greedily matches 0 or more repetitions of the preceding RE.
+\*				Greedily matches 0 or more repetitions of the preceding RE.
-*?
+\*?
 Matches 0 or more repetitions of the preceding RE.
-+				Greedily matches 1 or more repetitions of the preceding RE.
+\+				Greedily matches 1 or more repetitions of the preceding RE.
 +?
 Matches 1 or more repetitions of the preceding RE.
 ?
 Greedily matches 0 or 1 repetitions of the preceding RE.
 ??
 Matches 0 or 1 repetitions of the preceding RE.